alphagov/paas-tech-docs/source/documentation/deploying_services/redis.md

 If you use a high availability service plan, Amazon ElastiCache for Redis provides a hot standby service for [failover](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/AutoFailover.html).

-If you don't have a high availability service plan, you will lose data during a service instance failure.
+If you do not have a high availability service plan, you will lose data during a service instance failure.
 Before deciding which service plan to use, you should assess your data and what type of plan you need.

 ### Redis maintenance & backups